 Sundays on Finals weekends will be reserve days should bad weather interrupt finals matches

 All other grades will be played as the 35 over split innings 1 day format.
-The B1 format will not be played this season, that grade will become split innings 35 over one day games.
-This enables us to manage finals qualifications, draws and gradings far more easily this season.
+The B1 format will not be played this season.

-The top 2 grades (Norm Reeves and DeCoite) will be coloured clothing and white ball cricket including finals.
+The top 4 grades will be coloured clothing and white ball cricket including finals.

-All other grades are red ball cricket including finals.
+All other grades are standard whites/creams and using red ball cricket including finals.

 What are the restrictions and changes we know about

 We have developed a set of temporary playing conditions for both juniors and seniors which has been adopted by all clubs.
-They are availbel to be read, downloaded and printed off below
+They are availble to be read, downloaded and printed off below

 What if you don't agree with the restrictions or conditions